pacuare/docs/index.rst

 Welcome to the Pacuare Reserve developer documentation!
 Log into the dashboard `here <https://app.pacuare.dev>`_.

 This documentation is meant to help you get started with the Pacuare `data platform <https://app.pacuare.dev>`_.
-We recommend starting with the :ref:`SQL quickstart <sql>`, as it goes over some background information about the database and data structure.
-After that, feel free to get started experimenting with :ref:`Python <python>` or dive right into the :ref:`API`.
+We recommend starting with the :doc:`SQL quickstart <sql>`, as it goes over some background information about the database and data structure.
+After that, feel free to get started experimenting with :doc:`Python <python>` or dive right into the :doc:`api`.

 .. toctree::
    :maxdepth: 2